 52 ACTIONS Touring 2022 - 2025

-Artspace’s acclaimed 52 ACTIONS presents the launch of its national tour at Penrith Regional Gallery, featuring works from 52 Australian artists and collectives across generations, geographies and cultural backgrounds.
+Artspace’s acclaimed 52 ACTIONS presents the launch of its national tour, featuring works from 52 Australian artists and collectives across generations, geographies and cultural backgrounds.
 Working in a wide variety of mediums, together they highlight the diversity, complexity and dynamism of contemporary Australian art.

 As the title suggests, 52 ACTIONS is grounded in art as action.
 The artists explore and reflect on what art is, what it can do within the gallery and far beyond: art as a political motivator, a cultural transmitter, a means for understanding, a tool for shifting perspectives, holding memory, bridging divides and inciting change.
 These ideas are intimately connected with the role of the artist, from facilitator to provocateur, creator to witness.